NYC Ferry in New York

 The ferries on the East River in New York, known as NYC Ferry, take you cheaply and easily to and from Manhattan.
 Do you want to visit Brooklyn or Queens?
 Or are you staying in a hotel in Long Island City?
 Then cross the East River on a ferry and get great views of the skyline along the way.
 The ferries are a nice alternative to the, often busy, subway.
 With NYC Ferry you travel for the same price as the subway with the added benefit of the Manhattan skyline views during the journey.

 NYC Ferry operates six set routes throughout the year: the East River Route, the Astoria Route, the South Brooklyn Route, the Rockaway Route, the Lower East Side Route and the Soundview Route.
-For a breakdown of these routes and their stops take a look here.
 There are five docks in Manhattan, at Wall Street/Pier 11, Corlears Hook, Stuyvesant Cove, East 34th Street and East 90th Street.
 In addition, there are a variety of stops in Brooklyn and Queens.
 Throughout the summer season there is an additional, weekends only stop at Governors Island on both the East River and the South Brooklyn Routes.

 Tickets for NYC Ferry